Southern Ridges: Forest Walk

 Forest Walk is a 1.3 km walkway that cuts through about 50 m through the secondary forest in Telok Blangah Hill Park and connects to Alexandra Arch.
 The raised walkway with heights ranging from 3 m to 18 m brushes the canopy of trees and offers a bird's-eye view of the forest.
-The Forest Walk also connects to the Labrador Nature & Coastal Walk (拉柏多自然与海岸径), also leading walkers to the Labrador Park MRT station and Labrador Park.
+The Forest Walk also connects to the Labrador Nature & Coastal Walk, also leading walkers to the Labrador Park MRT station and Labrador Park.